andrebassi/runner-codes/docs/docusaurus/docs/languages/r.md

 ## Overview

 R is a language for statistical computing and graphics.
-LLM-Firecracker provides R with base packages.
+Runner Codes provides R with base packages.

 ## Specifications